-In a few interviews, highly qualified 'networkers' become evident, explaining long-lasting experiences in networking and are involved in different partnerships, such as European network, partnership on social entrepreneurship and a new partnership for applying two other projects.
+In a few interviews (1), highly qualified 'networkers' become evident, explaining long-lasting experiences in networking and are involved in different partnerships, such as European network, partnership on social entrepreneurship and a new partnership for applying two other projects.
+Referring to their statements, relevant competences in networking and advocating can be summarised as follows:

-Networking and advocating competences:

-- knowledge about youth work reality on a local reality - skills to identify and name the relevance of local youth work with European youth work (and vice-versa) - appreciation of duality of local and European youth work - motivation to connect/combine European and local - committed and motivated for implementing international youth projects
+- knowledge about youth work reality on a local reality; - skills to identify and name the relevance of local youth work with European youth work (and vice-versa); - appreciation of duality of local and European youth work; - motivation to connect/combine European and local; - committed and motivated for implementing international youth projects.